 There are a countless number of scenes that are laugh out loud funny, unfortunately about half of them are in the trailer.
 However, the film really struggles when it tries to be more than just a buddy comedy.
 Nearly all of my complaints with this film center around directorial choices and a lack of originality.
 There is so much of other movies in Stuber, the blending of music and literal involvement with certain songs are clearly odes to Edgar Wright and Quinton Tarantino, but it feels forced.
 The action and fight scenes are trying to resemble The Raid or John Wick but they all fall flat.
 The movie has two incredible comedic leads but its director Michael Dowse (Good, What If) can’t seem to decide what genre he wants his film to be.
 It completely lacks originality and just feels like a movie you have seen before but with fresher faces.

 That being said, it was a lot of fun.
 Nanjiani deserves to have even more vehicles (no pun intended) that display his comedic/dramatic talents.
-Bautista is definitely not the best actor, but like Dwayne Johnson, he has an unmistakable energy on screen that is a joy to watch.
-I wish there was a lot more Betty Gilpin in the movie and if the film does well enough at the box office I wouldn’t be surprised if it was green lit for a sequel.
-It might not be the worst idea to let these two give it another go, with some much needed alterations.
-Stuber is far from perfect and definitely not a 5 star ride, but it’s worth seeing for Kumail and Bautista.
+Bautista is definitely not the best actor, but like Dwayne Johnson, he has unmistakable energy on the screen that is a joy to watch.
+I wish there was a lot more Betty Gilpin in the movie and if the film does well enough at the box office I wouldn’t be surprised if it was greenlit for a sequel.
+It might not be the worst idea to let these two give it another go, with some much-needed alterations.
+Stuber is far from perfect and definitely not a 5-star ride, but it’s worth seeing for Kumail and Bautista.